ThilinaRajapakse/simpletransformers/docs/_docs/03-usage.md

 ```

-## Configuring a Simple Transformers model
+## Configuring a Simple Transformers Model

 Every task-specific Simple Transformers model comes with tons of configuration options to enable the user to easily tailor the model for their use case.
 These options can be categorized into two types, options common to all tasks and task-specific options.
 This section focuses on the common (or global) options.
 The task-specific options are detailed in the relevant documentation for the task.